Treating Motion as Option with Output Selection for Unsupervised Video Object Segmentation: Experiments

 \subsection{Evaluation Metrics}

-In order to measure the segmentation performance of unsupervised VOS methods, we use evaluation protocols used in general image segmentation tasks.
-There are two kinds of metrics widely adopted: $\mathcal{J}$ and $\mathcal{F}$. $\mathcal{J}$ metric is equal to naive intersection-over-union (IoU), and is used to measure the region similarity.
-It can be represented as
+To measure the segmentation performance of unsupervised VOS methods, we employ evaluation protocols commonly used in general image segmentation tasks.
+Two widely adopted metrics are $\mathcal{J}$ and $\mathcal{F}$.
+The $\mathcal{J}$ metric, also known as intersection-over-union (IoU), measures the region similarity and is defined as

-where $M_{gt}$ and $M_{pred}$ denote the ground truth and predicted segmentation masks, respectively. $\mathcal{F}$ metric is similar to $\mathcal{J}$ metric, but is calculated only for object boundaries.
-It can be obtained as
+where $M_{gt}$ and $M_{pred}$ denote the ground truth and predicted segmentation masks, respectively. $\mathcal{F}$ metric is similar to $\mathcal{J}$ metric, but is calculated specifically for object boundaries.
+It is computed as